ROYAL-HarsH/Discord-Bot-Example/README.md

 ### Be sure to have edited the [config.example.js](https://github.com/BlueFox-Development/Discord-Bot-Example/blob/master/config.example.js) file, or the bot will not start
 That will make the bot up and running!

-## Deployment On BlueFox
+## Deployment On BlueFox:

 To deploy your copy of this bot on bluefox, it's quit simple!
 Just visit [the BlueFox Host website](https://bluefoxhost.com/index.php), and click on login, then, click on hosting, discord bot hosting, you'll see a new page pop up, click on any plan, then click on continue, (if your trying to host a java/python bot, click on bot type and choose what language your bot is written in.).
-After that, you can upload your bot files to the host, and then click on start!
+After that, you can upload your bot files to the host, either by uploading them directly or by using a FTTP client like WinSCP, and then click on start!
-For morte help, join the suppoer server.
+For more help, join the [suppoer server](https://discord.gg/AWZYysZ).

-## Built With
+## Built With:

 * [Discord.js](https://discord.js.org/#/docs/main/12.2.0/general/welcome) - The library used
 * [Node.js](https://www.nodejs.org) - The Runtime Environment

-## Contributing
+## Contributing:

 Any pull request's are welcome!

-## Authors
+## Authors:

 * **[FlaringPhoenix](https://github.com/FlaringPhoenix)** - *Original Idea & Base Of The Bot*
 * **[TheGamer465YT](https://github.com/TheGamer456YT)** - *Music Commands, README.md & More*